pretix/pretix-docs/docs/topics/products.md

 ![](../assets/screens/products/timeslots_create_31.png "Timeslots create 31")

 Do **not** create a check-in list at this point.
 We will deal with this further below in the guide.
 Now, press "Save" to create your slots.

 !!!
 Warning

     If you create a lot of time slots at once, the server might need a few minutes to create them all in our system.
     If you receive an error page because it took too long, please do not try again immediately but wait for a few minutes.
     Most likely, the slots will be created successfully even though you saw an error.

 #### Event settings

-We recommend that you navigate to "Settings" > "General" > "Display" and set the settings "Default overview style" to "Week calendar":
+We recommend that you navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
+Open the :btn:Display: tab and set "Default overview style" to "Week calendar":

 ![](../assets/screens/products/timeslots_settings_11.png "Timeslots settings 11")